DownrightNifty/cs-4380/README.md

 ng build
 ```

-You need to build the frontend on your local machine before you run `docker compose build`.
+Obtain `SECRET.txt` and copy it to `proxy/SECRET.txt`.
 The build process expects that a pre-built frontend app is already stored in `dist/`.
-The backend doesn't need to be built because it's written in vanilla JS and thus can be executed directly.
+The backend doesn't need to be built.

 Then, build the containers: